Why do bats hang upside down?

 Do bats accept bat “strangers” into their colony?

-Amanda Loller of Bat World Sanctuary says bats may or may not.
-There are many factors at play if a bat needs to find a new colony.
-She says, for instance, some bats, such as the Big Brown Bat, are very aggressive toward unknown bats, while other species are more tolerant.
-An otherwise tolerant colony might not accept a bat of a different species.
-Bats are social animals and a rejected bat would keep looking around for a colony that would accept him.
+Bats may or may not.
+There are many factors at play.
+Some bats, such as the Big Brown Bat, are very aggressive toward unknown bats, while other species are more tolerant.
+Or, an otherwise tolerant colony might not accept a bat of a particular species.
+Bats are social animals, and a rejected one would keep looking around for a colony that would accept it.